 There are two parts to the welcome bonus on the Alaska Visa Business Card.
-The card offers the following after spending $1,000 within 90 days:
+The card offers the following rewards after making purchases of $3,000 or more within the first 90 days of opening your account:

 The Alaska Visa Business Card has an annual fee of $50 for the company and $25 per card.
 That means if you have just one user on the account the annual fee is $75, which I’d consider to be very reasonable.

-These aren’t exactly industry leading bonus categories.
-You can potentially earn more than three points per dollar on airfare with other cards, and you can also earn more than one mile per dollar on everyday purchases with other cards.
+These aren’t exactly industry-leading bonus categories.
+You can potentially earn more than three points per dollar on airfare with other cards, and you can also earn more than one point per dollar on everyday purchases with other cards.

 I will say, however, that Alaska miles are otherwise really tough to come by, so I know there are people who put spending on this card because they value Alaska miles so much, and I think that can be a good strategy.

-These perks include a free checked bag on Alaska flights for you and up to six other passengers on the same reservation.
+If you have the Alaska Airlines Business Card, you receive a free checked bag for you and up to six other passengers on the same reservation.
 Alaska usually charges $30 per checked bag, so if you were traveling with six other people and everyone was checking a bag, you’re looking at savings of $420 on a roundtrip itinerary.

-On top of that, the card offers an Alaska companion fare every year on your account anniversary.
+Not only is the Alaska Airlines Business Card currently offering a companion fare as part of the welcome bonus, but you also get an Alaska companion fare every year on your account anniversary.
 You’ll receive a voucher that can get you a companion fare from $121 ($99 plus taxes and fees, which start at $22).
-I’ll talk more about that below, but this is something that I get outsized value from every year.

 The Alaska companion fare is the single most valuable companion airfare ticket offered by any US airline credit card, in my opinion.
 The basic restrictions associated with the companion fare are: